 RECOMMENDED: 29 Radiant Rottweiler Mixes

-The Rottweiler’s ancestors (a type of Asian Mastiff) were bred by the Romans to help drive their livestock herds as the Roman armies fought the Germanic tribes back in 200 CE.
-As you can tell, there’s a long working-history with these dogs.
+The Rottweiler’s ancestors (a type of Asian Mastiff) were bred by the Romans to help drive the livestock herds as the Roman armies fought the Germanic tribes back in 200 AD.
+And as you can tell, there’s a long working-history with these dogs.

-As Roman armies crusaded across Europe, they would bring cattle along with them for their meat provision.
+As the Roman armies crusaded all across Europe, they would bring cattle along with them for their meat consumption.
 These Mastiffs were used as drover (herding) dogs, but would often be left abandoned when the herds reduced.

 After the collapse of the Roman empire, the presence of the drover dogs in the southwest German town Rottweil brought the idea of crossbreeding them with the prevalent German Sheepdogs.
 But why did they need to do such a thing?